 Welcome to 4th Grade!

 Fourth grade is an exciting time as students are gaining more and more independence and their curiosity is at an all time high as is their ability to articulate their questions and wonderings.
 I am continuously fascinated at the types of questions and responses they give!
-My job is to make learning as fun as possible while teaching them all of the important facts, dates, and spelling words they need to know.
+My job is to make learning as fun as possible while teaching them everything they need to know.
 Here is a little bit more about each subject we have in 4th grade:

 Religion: In 4th grade we are working on developing a more personal and deeper relationship with Jesus.
 We recite new prayers including the Peace Prayer.
 We use a text called, Jesus Our Guide, as a guide, and we learn about the Fall of Man in the Old Testament, the story of Cain and Abel, Noah’s Ark, Abraham, Moses, and more!
 We perform an annual Last Supper Reenactment with the 5th grade class every Holy Thursday as a remembrance of the night before Jesus died.
 We participate in the school Masses by singing and reciting the responses, and when it is our turn to lead mass, we do so wholeheartedly.

 Reading: We love to read in 4th grade!
 We do a class novel and a class read aloud.
 Some of the novels we read in a given year are, Frindle, Bridge to Terabithia, Holes, and Island of the Blue Dolphins.
 Students read independently at home as well and fill out a reading log to track their progress.
 The students participate in Literature Circles and can choose a different job each time to be an artistic artist and illustrate a scene from the reading, a word wizard and find a new word in the reading, be the discussion director and lead their group’s discussion, be a super summarizer and summarize a portion of the book, or be a creative connector and find a connection between something in the book and either another book, a movie, their life, or the media.